 This might seem like an odd one but we have spoken about the benefits of socks in other articles.
 You can drastically improve your sleep and prepare for bed when you’re wearing socks.
 The idea is not widely researched but the general idea is that socks can help warm the feet up doing the night.
 The largest benefits can be seen during the winter months when you’re cold in the night.

-Socks add an extra level of warmth to the body without overheating it – which can result in a poor sleep.
+Socks add an extra level of warmth to the body without overheating it – which can result in poor sleep.
 Socks also help with circulation around the body as the socks squeeze the feet slightly.
 Some people have suggested that compressions socks will work even better, but the science behind this is a little loose.

 Cut Out Caffeine in the Afternoon